MingXiaop/Transfer-Learning-for-nonlinear-chemical-process/README.md

 [scikit-learn](https://scikit-learn.org/): Machine learning library for Python used for data analysis and modeling.

-[similaritymeasures](https://github.com/similaritymeasures/similaritymeasures): Python library for computing similarity measures between curves or time series data.

 ## 6. Citation

 The demonstration of these examples are adapted from the following literature work:

-Zheng, Yingzhe, Cheng Hu, Xiaonan Wang, and Zhe Wu.
-"Physics-informed recurrent neural network modeling for predictive control of nonlinear processes."
-Journal of Process Control 128 (2023): 103005.
+Xiao, M., C. Hu, and Z. Wu, “Modeling and Predictive Control of Nonlinear Processes Using Transfer Learning Method“, AIChE J., 69, e18076, 2023.

-Additionally, you can find our paper [here](https://www.sciencedirect.com/science/article/pii/S0959152423000847)
+Additionally, you can find our paper [here](https://aiche.onlinelibrary.wiley.com/doi/full/10.1002/aic.18076)